- FROM BIOETHICS BRIEFINGS

 The Significance of Rules in Sport

 Improvements in equipment can transform a sport.
 When pole-vaulters traded in their wooden poles for fiberglass ones, they were able to leap much higher.
-Swimmers now have suits available that allow them to slip through the water with a minimum of resistance.
+Swimmers at one time had suits available that allow them to slip through the water with a minimum of resistance.
+Those suits have now been banned from competition.
 Typically, sport deals with innovations in equipment in one of three ways.

 Sometimes it embraces the new technology, as track and field did with fiberglass poles.
 The critical factors here were continuity and equal opportunity.
-Continuity was assured because the poles still required the same skills from pole-vaulters, such as speed down the runway, strength, and agility.
+Continuity was assured because the poles still required the same skills from pole-vaulters, such as speed down the runway, strength, and agility, so the s port continued to reward athletes with such skills.
 Equal opportunity meant that all athletes had to have access to fiberglass poles.
-One controversy over the new slippery swimsuits is whether all competitors will be able to use them.
-Otherwise, an inferior swimmer wearing the suit might beat out the most talented one.
-Technology would trump ability.
+The super-slippery swimsuits were rejected because they changed the meaning of the competition and allowed technology to trump ability.

 Sometimes a sport accepts technological innovation as a part of the competition.
 Skiers use special combinations of waxes, bobsled teams compete to come up with the fastest sled.
 Even then, sports make and enforce rules.
-Athletes can compete on technology only up to a certain point: no jet engines allowed on bobsleds, for instance.
+Athletes can compete on technology only up to a certain point: no motors allowed on bicycles, for instance.

 Many innovations that would surely improve performance are banned outright.
 An athlete who showed up for the Boston Marathon wearing Rollerblades would be wheeled right off the start line.
 The marathon is for runners, not skaters.
 (Of course, one could try to organize a sport where Rollerbladers competed to cover the same course as the Boston Marathon; but that would be a different sport.)
 The Tour de France insists on a minimum weight for all bikes.
 As every road cyclist knows, the lighter the bike, the less energy required to climb the mountains that help make the Tour so famous and so difficult.
 This rule accomplishes two things.
 It neutralizes one advantage that the wealthiest or best-supported cyclists would gain by using fabulously expensive, custom-made parts of exotic metals or synthetics.
 It also protects cyclists against the temptation to shave every last gram off of critical components, increasing the risk of catastrophic failures when the bike is screaming down a switchback mountain road at 100 kilometers an hour.